cheminfo/c6h6-documentation/src/book/spectra/mining/analysis/README.md

 <img src="images/selection.png">

-In order to display the spectra you need to click on `Update data and charts`.
-This will recalculate the spectra based on the specified preferences:
+Depending your preferences (`auto-refresh`) you will either see directly the spectra or you need to click on `Update data and chart`.
+This will recalculate the spectra based on the specified normalization preferences:

 <img src="images/preferences.png">

-- `Keep original data` this is extremely memory intensive and should not be used with large number of spectra.
-It is however practical to setup new protocols on small dataset
-- `Display original data or normalized data` displaying the normalized data allows to see exactly what will be used for further calculation.
-Displaying the original data is only useful during new method developement.
+- `Display original data or normalized data` displaying the normalized data allows to see exactly what will be used for further calculations.
+Displaying the original data is only useful during new method development.

-- Filter
+### Normalization preferences

-  - specify a range to consider (by default the full spectra)
+- `Range`: specify a range (X axis) to consider (by default the full spectrum)
-  - reduce the number of points
+- `Number of points`: reduce the number of points to the specified value
-  - preprocess the data using [Standard Normal Variate (SNV)](http://wiki.eigenvector.com/index.php?title=Advanced_Preprocessing:_Sample_Normalization#SNV_.28Standard_Normal_Variate.29).
-This preprocessing can be achieved by selecting the 2 options `center data`and `scale data`
-- List of exclusions
+- `Filters`: define a list of filters to apply on the data.
+For example to apply [Standard Normal Variate (SNV)](http://wiki.eigenvector.com/index.php?title=Advanced_Preprocessing:_Sample_Normalization#SNV_.28Standard_Normal_Variate.29) you need to add the 2 filters: `center mean`and `divide by SD`
-  - specify a list of ranges that should be ignore for the processing
+- `Exclusions`: specify a list of ranges that should be ignore for the processing

 ## Load existing analytical procedure